mriphysics/sweep-simulation/README.md

 This code uses the EPG-X simulation code described by Malik et al. (2018).
 A barebones version is included wtihin this repo and full code version can be found [HERE](https://github.com/mriphysics)

+OPTIONAL: These simulations can be quite intensive, especially when flow is included.
+The script uses the parfor function to  parallelise much of the simulation.
+If you are able to connect to a networked machine with more processing power then you can enable the "offload=1" option in sweep_sim_EPG_2.m to greatly accelerate the simulation.
+This requires the send2remote function [(available here)](https://github.com/laurencejackson/send2remote).

 ### Installing

 Clone the sweep-sim repo onto your local machine